NeoGeographyToolkit/StereoPipeline/docs/building_asp.rst

 Building ASP without conda
 --------------------------

+Note that latest ASP cannot be compiled with the dependencies listed below, since it started to depend on versions of some packages not available in conda for the time being.
+ASP 3.3.0 can still be compiled though, as described below.

 This entails downloading all the ASP dependencies with conda first as pre-compiled binaries, then pulling the VisionWorkbench and Stereo Pipeline source code from GitHub, and building locally.
 This is